Tuesday, September 2, 2025

 She smiled and tugged on the straps again.

-“You know I like the thin ones,” she said.
+“You know I like the thin ones,” she said as she released the straps.

 Rear shot of brown pants with braces